kibook/s1kd-tools/tools/s1kd-aspp/README.md

     </applic>

 The methods for generating display text can be changed by supplying a custom XSLT script with the -G option.
-The -d option can be used to dump the built-in XSLT as a starting point for a custom script.
+The -D option can be used to dump the built-in XSLT as a starting point for a custom script.
 An identity template is automatically added to the script, equivalent to the
 following: